JojoChu337/Bluetooth-and-NFC/README.md

 # Bluetooth & NFC
-A Website that describes every Minecraft 1.21.9 (java) entchanted Book
+A Website that describes Bluetooth and NFC